 Class 12 Accountancy CBSE 2026 Paper Pattern Snapshot

-The 80-mark CBSE Class 12 Accountancy theory paper runs 3 hours and splits across two compulsory parts plus the internal-assessment project.
-Knowing the section-by-section weight is half the revision plan; once you know which section a chapter feeds, you can pick the right resource (Notes for journal recall, NCERT Solutions for the practical long-answer working).
+The 80-mark CBSE Class 12 Accountancy theory paper runs 3 hours.
+It has two compulsory parts plus the internal-assessment project.
+Knowing the weight of each section is half your revision plan.
+Once you know which section a chapter feeds, you can pick the right resource.
+Use Notes for journal recall and NCERT Solutions for the practical long-answer working.

-• Part B (20 marks): Analysis of Financial Statements.
-The default Part B option chosen by ~90% of CBSE Accountancy students; covers Part 2 Ch 3, Ch 4, Ch 5, and Ch 6.
+- Part B (20 marks): Analysis of Financial Statements.
+About 90% of CBSE Accountancy students pick this Part B option.
+It covers Part 2 Ch 3, Ch 4, Ch 5, and Ch 6.
 The Cash Flow Statement chapter alone carries an 8-mark long-answer slot.

-• Part B alternative (20 marks): Computerised Accounting.
-Schools choose between Analysis of Financial Statements (the default) and Computerised Accounting at the start of the year; most CBSE schools opt for the former, which is the default on this listing.
+- Part B alternative (20 marks): Computerised Accounting.
+Schools choose between Analysis of Financial Statements and Computerised Accounting at the start of the year.
+Most CBSE schools pick the first one, which is the default on this listing.

-• Project work (20 marks internal assessment): includes a comprehensive project (Segment Reporting, Cash Flow Statement project, or Ratio Analysis project) plus a viva.
-Marks are awarded by the school in consultation with an external examiner.
+- Project work (20 marks internal assessment): this includes one full project (Segment Reporting, Cash Flow Statement, or Ratio Analysis) plus a viva.
+The school gives the marks with help from an external examiner.

-• Calculator policy: CBSE does NOT allow calculators in the Class 12 Accountancy theory paper.
-Every percentage, ratio, depreciation calculation, and revaluation adjustment must be worked manually.
-Build calculator-free fluency through repeated practice from the NCERT back-exercise.
+- Calculator policy: CBSE does NOT allow calculators in the Class 12 Accountancy theory paper.
+You must work every percentage, ratio, depreciation calculation, and revaluation adjustment by hand.
+Build this skill through repeated practice from the NCERT back-exercise.

-The 80-mark theory paper plus the 20-mark project together make the 100-mark scheme.
-Part A delivers 60 of those 80 marks; building chapter fluency across Ch 1 through Ch 4 (Partnership) plus Part 2 Ch 1 and Ch 2 (Share Capital, Debentures) is the highest-ROI revision plan for any Accountancy student.
+The 80-mark theory paper plus the 20-mark project make the 100-mark scheme.
+Part A gives 60 of those 80 marks.
+So getting strong at Ch 1 to Ch 4 (Partnership) plus Part 2 Ch 1 and Ch 2 (Share Capital, Debentures) is the best-value revision plan for any Accountancy student.

 Where to Start with NCERT Class 12 Accountancy

-For first-time study, follow NCERT order - Part 1 Ch 1 through Ch 4, then Part 2 Ch 1 through Ch 6.
-For revision, the chapter shortlist below covers the highest-yield long-answer slots:
+Studying for the first time?
+Follow the NCERT order: Part 1 Ch 1 to Ch 4, then Part 2 Ch 1 to Ch 6.
+For revision, the shortlist below covers the highest-scoring long-answer slots:

 Which Resource Should You Use When?